surajK610/surajk610.github.io/_projects/learning-cuda-programming.md

 ## Task 1: CPU Matrix-Vector Multiplication

-### The Foundation: Understanding Memory Hierarchy and Roofline Models

 We began with the simple task of matrix-vector multiplication.
 Much of the story behind this class is about maximizing performance for the given hardware.
 Memory access patterns and theoretical performance bounds can make or break performance.